+Generic photonic integration adapts the model of micro-electronics in which a large variety of integrated circuits (ICs) can be made with a limited set of predefined building blocks (BBs), all fabricated using the same integration process.
 SMART Photonics has developed a generic process for the production of photonics integrated circuits.
-This has been done together with COBRA, the research division of the Institute for Photonic Integration.
-This generic integration technology has brought a paradigm shift in way photonic integrated chips are produced.
-Generic integration causes a dramatic reduction in the entry costs when applying Photonic ICs in novel or improved products.
-It has brought these photon-based technologies within reach for many SMEs, as well as established international high-tech enterprises.
+This has been done together with the research division of the Institute for Photonic Integration of the Technical University Eindhoven.
+This generic integration technology has brought about a paradigm shift in the way photonic integrated chips are produced.

 Generic integration has a number of advantages.
 By using standardized industrial integration processes, a stable and reproducible performance is achieved.
 Because the building blocks are predefined, circuit design can be on functional level, leading to a more efficient design flow.
 The availability of Process Design Kit (PDKs) and design software enables fast and accurate design.